William “Bill” was born and raised in Davenport and later moved to Bettendorf.

 Areas of Specialty Include

-- Representing loved ones who were abused or neglected by nursing homes, assisted living facilities, or skilled nursing facilities
+- Representing people who were abused or neglected by nursing homes or assisted living facilities

 Andrew was born and raised in Bettendorf, Iowa.